- Born: 25/10/1987

 He suffered an injury in the final warm-up game but was back in October before signalling an international return when Ireland boss Giovanni Trapattoni was sacked.

-But just over half an hour into his second game back he suffered cruciate ligament damage which required surgery.
+But just over half an hour into his second game back he suffered cruciate ligament damage which required surgery and kepy him out for the entire season.

 Contracted until: June 2016.